-It happens all the time: a client’s business changes or a new stakeholder gets pulled into a project, and you’re forced to have discussions about things that were 90% complete or possibly already approved.
+It happens all the time: A client’s business changes or a new stakeholder gets pulled into a project, and you’re forced to have discussions about things that were 90% complete or possibly already approved.
 This type of thing can kill morale, draw out timing, and completely drain a project budget.

 So how do you handle scope creep on your projects?
-It’s your job as the project manager to act as both the project gatekeeper and the cheerleader, to monitor, manage, and report on its progress, and to nobly guard your project estimate, scope, and timeline with courage and diplomacy.
+It’s your job as the project manager to act as both the project gatekeeper and the cheerleader, to monitor, manage, and report on its progress, and to guard your project estimate, scope, and timeline with courage and diplomacy.

 Scope creep negatively impacts projects in several ways—usually because the work increases, but not the budget or time frame.
 Scope creep is notorious for stressing out team members, pushing projects over budget, and taking time and focus away from the original deliverables.

 So what does scope creep look like in the real world?
 Let’s say your project was originally scoped for 3 deliverables, but now it’s grown to 5 because a stakeholder asked for a change.
 That’s a simple example of scope creep in project management.

 Here are a few more scope creep examples you might encounter: